BikS2013/configuration-management/config-manager/packages/config-service/README.md

 ## Features

-- 🔄 Multi-source configuration with priority-based fallback
+- 🔄 GitHub-first configuration with automatic database fallback
-- 📦 Support for GitHub and Database sources
+- 📦 Support for GitHub (primary) and Database (fallback) sources
 - 🔒 Type-safe configuration with TypeScript generics
 - 💾 Automatic caching from GitHub to Database
 - 🏗️ Extensible architecture for custom configuration services
 - 🚫 Returns null when configuration not found in any source
+- 🛡️ Resilient operation when GitHub is unavailable

 ## Usage